NEZNAMY/TAB/.github/wiki/how_to_use_minecraft_components.md

 > ```
 > in **config.yml**.

-This type allows you to display minecraft heads.
+This type allows you to display Minecraft heads.
 There are 3 ways to define a head:
 | Type                     | Functionality                                                             |
 |--------------------------|---------------------------------------------------------------------------|
 | Player name              | The client checks recently received profiles (players on current server) and shows skin of player with that name.
 If no such player was found, connects to Mojang and gets skin of player with specified name. <br />**Note**: This means using a plugin for changing skins will result in the skin being changed here too (the client has a cache, so it won't be visible immediately (restarting the client resets the cache)).
 If using offline mode and no skin plugin, head won't display correct skin even if such player is registered at Mojang. |